riceplinygroup/plinycompute/README.md

 | build-tpch-tests        | Builds the tpch executables and their dependencies.              |
 | build-tests             | Builds the unit tests executables and their dependencies.        |

-Depending on what target you want to build, issue the following command, replacing <number-of-jobs> with an integer number (this allows to execute multiple recipes in parallel); replace <target> with one target from the table below:
+Depending on what target you want to build, issue the following command, replacing <number-of-jobs> with a number (this allows to execute multiple recipes in parallel); and replacing <target> with one target from the table above.
 ```bash
 $ make -j <number-of-jobs> <target>
 ```

 For example, the following command compiles and builds the executable pdb-manager (by default created in the folder `bin`).
 ```bash
 $ make -j 4 pdb-manager